CassandraB670/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 		Return a pointer to the resulting string dest
 	FYI: The standard library provides a similar function: strncat.
 Run man strncat to learn more.

+Task 2 - strncpy - file 2-strncpy.c

+	Write a function that copies a string.

+		Prototype: char *_strncpy(char *dest, char *src, int n);
+		Your function should work exactly like strncpy
+		FYI: The standard library provides a similar function: strncpy.
+Run man strncpy to learn more.